Ohio BWC Loses Court Case On Interesting Premium Calculations

 The bureau must implement a retrospective rating plan based on loss history for group policies rather than its established method of determining premiums by anticipating future losses.
 I still do not understand how they can predict future losses without looking at the prior losses.
 As I said earlier, it was all number voodoo.

-Insurance based on the future only without looking at the past is call naive forecasting.
+Insurance based on the future only without looking at the past is called naive forecasting.
 The Ohio BWC attempted to go outside of the rating infrastructure that has been in place since the 1930’s.
 Viable alternatives to insurance seem to appear every year.
 The Ohio BWC plan was not one of them.

 As I have said many times before in this blog, monopolistic state funds are becoming dinosaurs in the area of Workers Compensation.
 If a private insurance carrier operated in the same manner as the WSI in North Dakota or the BWC in Ohio, the insurance commissioner would fine them and/or place them in receivership.